Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Specification

-By holding an interpreter lock, the caller can know that the interpreter will be in a state where it can safely execute Python code.
+By holding an interpreter guard, the caller can ensure that the interpreter will not finalize until the guard is closed.

-This is a special type of “readers-writers” lock; threads may hold an interpreter’s lock concurrently, and the interpreter will have to wait until all threads have released the lock until it can enter finalization.
+This is similar to a “readers-writers” lock; threads may concurrently guard an interpreter, and the interpreter will have to wait until all threads have closed their guards before it can enter finalization.

 This type is guaranteed to be pointer-sized.